FAQs

 • Photo albums with photos of your family

-Please note: the OneChild field staff will also provide a food gift basket for you to give to the child’s caregiver during the visit.
+Please note: OneChild staff will also provide you with a food gift basket to give to your child’s caregiver during the visit.
 This gift is separate from any additional gift you may choose to give the family.
 You are responsible for the cost of the food basket and will need to reimburse the OneChild country office.

-Yes!
-Please do not bring expensive or large gifts for the family since this may overwhelm them.
-Our idea of a small gift is much different from theirs, and a small gift from you will be treasured.
-Let us know if you would like to provide a gift for the family and we will coordinate this with our staff based on the family’s needs.
+Yes, but please do not bring expensive or large gifts for the family since this may overwhelm them.
+Our idea of a small gift is different from theirs, and a small gift from you will be treasured.
+Let us know if you would like to provide a gift for the family, and we will coordinate this with our staff based on the family’s needs.

 Yes.
 All U.S. citizens are required to have a passport for international travel, regardless of the destination.